SolarNetworkFoundation/solarnetwork.net/content/how-it-works.md

 date: 2023-05-01
 publishdate: 2023-05-01
 audience: main
+buttons:
+  more:
+    - text: Interested in finding out more?
+    - type: primary
+      url: "#todo"
+      text: Get in touch
 ---
 {{<section/column class="sn-alt" title="How it works">}}
 SolarNetwork is an open source energy management platform that enables our users to monitor,